dumux/dumux/examples/2pinfiltration/README.md

 namespace Dumux {
 ```
-In the TwoPTestSpatialParams class we define all functions needed to describe the porous matrix, e.g. defines porosity and permeability
+In the TwoPTestSpatialParams class we define all functions needed to describe the porous matrix, e.g. porosity and permeability
 ```cpp

 template<class FVGridGeometry, class Scalar>